CmdrAvegan/WiZ-Volume-Visualizer/README.md

    - In the GUI, choose **Voicemeeter Output** as the audio device.

 #### Step 4: Test the Setup
 - Play audio and verify that the program detects and visualizes the input.
+If you notice the program processing audio when no audio is present please adjust your audio volume in Voicemeeter or Stereo Mix audio levels in 'properties'.

 ---